 Micturition disorders were studied retrospectively in a series of 165 children over a period of 15 years.
 Among patients without lesions of the upper tract at the time of diagnosis (group A, n = 131), 18 (14%) had persistent nocturnal and diurnal enuresis: one urethral stenosis and six vesicoureteric reflux required surgery; three experienced persistent pollakiuria and enuresis.
 Among patients with upper urinary tract damage at the time of diagnosis (group B, n = 34), seven presented ...

-Known for Posterior Urethral Valves | Renal Function |
+Also Ranks for: Posterior Urethral Valves | renal function |